 Probably the most important trait that any mic that’s taken on the road should have is durability.
 The SM58 is especially famous for this.
 Sure, you’re not going to be using it to hammer in nails, but it’s certainly going to hold up to wear and tear over the years because of its rugged construction and nice weight.

 There’s a host of parts that are readily available on the Shure website in case any section of the mic needs replacement.
 The SM58 is also designed with an internal pneumatic shock-mount system that reduces vibration-induced noises, making it handy for stage use.

 While the Shure SM58 might not be the pinnacle of audio quality, it’s fantastic for the price.
 Much of the microphone’s popularity is due to its performance, which offers users great clarity and a warm, natural midrange.

-When using in a controlled environment such as the studio, you might want to use a pop filter to reduce plosives and save yourself time in the editing room.
+When using in a controlled environment such as the studio, you might want to use a pop filter to reduce plosives and unwanted background noise and save yourself time in the editing room.

 The Shure SM58 is an industry standard for a reason.
 There’s no other mic that’s as popular and well-beloved onstage.
 While the SM58 can be used in a variety of different vocal applications including streaming, it offers the best value when it’s used in live performances.

 With its warm, natural sound and richness, it offers most voices from pop stars to public speakers the best possible performance.
 No wonder it’s been a decades-long favorite for performers all over the world.

 Although the SM58 is primarily designed and popularly used as a vocal mic, it can also be used for studio recording as it can sport an internal shock mount and has a built-in spherical filter that is good for recording instruments such as amplified electric guitars.
 However, there are other Shure models that are more optimized for studio recording use.